The Bang Calculus Revisited: Conclusion

 \section{Conclusion}

 This paper gives a fresh view of the Bang Calculus, a formalism introduced by T.~Ehrhard to study the relation between CBPV and Linear Logic.

-Our reduction relation integrates commutative conversions inside the logical original formulation of~\cite{Ehrhard16}, thus recovering soundness, \ie avoiding mismatches between terms in normal form that are semantically non-terminating.
-In contrast to~\cite{EhrhardG16}, which models commutative conversions as $\sigma$-reduction rules by paying the cost of loosing confluence, our \emph{at a distance} formulation yields a confluent reduction system.
+Our reduction relation integrates permutative conversions inside the logical original formulation of~\cite{Ehrhard16}, thus recovering soundness, \ie avoiding mismatches between terms in normal form that are semantically non-terminating.
+In contrast to~\cite{EhrhardG16}, which models permutative conversions as $\sigma$-reduction rules by paying the cost of losing confluence, our \emph{at a distance} formulation yields a confluent reduction system.

-We then define two non-idempotent type systems for our calculus.
-System $\SysBang$ provides upper bounds for the length of normalising sequences plus the size of normal forms.
+We then define two non-idempotent intersection type systems for our calculus.
+On the one hand, system $\SysBang$ provides upper bounds for the length of normalising sequences plus the size of normal forms.
 Moreover, it captures typed CBN and CBV.
-In particular, we reformulate the translation and the type system of CBV to restore two major properties missing in~\cite{GuerrieriM18}: preservation of normal forms and completeness.
-Last but not least, the quantitative system $\SysBang$ is further refined into system $\SysTight$, being able to provide \emph{exact} bounds for normalising sequences and size of normal forms, independently.
+On the other hand, the quantitative system $\SysBang$ is further refined into system $\SysTight$, being able to provide \emph{exact} bounds for normalising sequences and size of normal forms, independently.
 Moreover, our tight system $\SysTight$ is able to \emph{discriminate} between different kind of steps performed to normalise terms.